NeoSpark314/TheHangout/README.md

 npm run dev          # Development (Vite + PeerJS)
 ```

-### Static site version (deploy on any static web server)
+### Static site (no backend required)
-First user will be the host.
-It will use PeerJS for signaling.
+Build it and drop the `dist/` folder onto any static web page host.
+The first person to join acts as the host via PeerJS.
 ```bash
 npm run build        # Build the client
 ```
-Web page will be in `dist/` directory.

 ### Dedicated Server
+Best for internal/offline networks or more "secure" hangouts.
+It uses a local WebSocket.

 | | |
 |---|---|